jqnatividad/qsv/README.md

 Don't be afraid to change the benchmark data and the qsv commands to something that is more representative of your workloads.

-Use the generated TSV files to meter and compare performance across platforms.
+Use the generated benchmark TSV files to meter and compare performance across platforms.
 You'd be surprised how performance varies across environments - e.g. qsv's `join` performs abysmally on Windows's WSL running Ubuntu 20.04 LTS, taking 172.44 seconds.
 On the same machine, running in a VirtualBox VM at that with the same Ubuntu version, `join` was done in 1.34 seconds - two orders of magnitude faster!